 As employers become more familiar with platforms such as Skype and Zoom, they may use them for what would have previously been the ‘telephone interview’ stage.
 While you will have to take how you come across on camera into consideration if this is the case (our article on video interviews should help with this), what you say will essentially be assessed in the same way as for a telephone interview.

 Be prepared.
 It's normal to be nervous before a telephone interview, but it will really help if you know you've done the groundwork.
 Make sure you find out as much as you can about the recruiter.
 Read the job description carefully and think about how you match the selection criteria.

-Write down any questions you might like to ask, as well as planning answers to those questions you think are likely to come up – especially questions such as ‘Tell me about yourself’ and ‘What interests you in the job?’.
+Write down any questions you might like to ask and plan answers to those questions you think are likely to come up – especially questions such as ‘Tell me about yourself’ and ‘What interests you in the job?’.